maximweiss57/AWS-Nignx-task/README.md

 How this works:
 When you run the command `terraform apply` or `terraform apply --auto-approve` (to skip the confirmation stage) in the terminal, Terraform will create the infrastructure defined in the Terraform files:
 - A VPC with 2 subnets (one private and one public) will be created.
-- 3 security groups will be created:
+- 2 security groups will be created:
   - 1 for the Bastion host that allows traffic on port 80.
   - 1 for the main instance that allows traffic only from the instance with the Bastion host's security group.
-  - 1 for allowing SSH traffic, which won't be used by default but can be attached if needed.
-- 2 EC2 instances will be created, one in each subnet:
+- 2 EC2 instances will be created, one in each subnet
   - The Bastion host will be created in the public subnet.
   - The main instance will be created in the private subnet.
 - The Bastion host will redirect the traffic to the main instance.